nstarman/2019-10-22-dotAstronomy-Plotting-Workshop/README.md

+<a id="packages-summary"></a>
 # Packages Summary

 For most, [Matplotlib](https://matplotlib.org) is the place to start and end.
 Matplotlib is the most popular and also one of the most feature-rich 2D plotting libraries for Python.
 There are many good reasons to use Matplotlib: it can make pretty much any plot, there's extensive documentation, examples and support, and it is the default plotter for package integration (ex [Pandas](https://pandas.pydata.org/index.html) or [Seaborn](https://seaborn.pydata.org)).
-However, Matplotlib has a number of shortcomings: it is verbose, it is not interactive[^matplotlib_interactive], and it can take a fair bit of wrangling to produce quality plots.
+However, Matplotlib has a number of shortcomings: it is verbose, it is not interactive, and it can take a fair bit of wrangling to produce quality plots.

 There are numerous plotting libraries which attempt to address Matplotlib's shortcomings.
 To name but a few: